What Is Cessationism?

 Many Christians (the ones who are charismatics) go a step further.
 Since God gives the Spirit to all believers, we can trust that God will give us some sort of gift, whatever gift God wants us to have at the moment or in our life situation.
 And we can also trust that God will put it to use, with whatever level of force or drama or effectiveness is needed.
 In this view, one should expect (not demand or command) that powerful things are going to happen as people spread the gospel and live it out.
 These may even be dramatic and miraculous.
 It is foolish to underestimate God, for whom nothing is impossible.
 In a way, this teaching on 'expectancy' is right -- so long as you don't expect a specific thing done a specific way at a specific time.
 God works on God's agenda, not ours.
 Expectancy must be rooted in hope and trust, not certainty or command.
 Expect God to act -- in God's own way, for God's own purposes.
-There will be many times when our reach exceeds our grasp, but trying and failing is itself part of the way we learn what God is up to.
+(This is one of the things wrong with the expectations of 'faith healings' and 'prosperity gospels' - good health and wealth top our agenda, not God's.)

 The Bride and the Groom

 The key thing isn't whether someone believes in power gifts or miracles.
-The most important matter is whether they put their trust in the God who gives such gifts.
+The most important matter is whether they put their trust in the God who is said to give such gifts, with or without ever experiencing them.
 This God is far bigger than even the the most incredible of signs and wonders.
-Signs can only have real value when, because of them, you may go toward the God who makes them happen.
+Signs can only have real value when, because of them, you may end up going toward the God who makes them happen.

 Why Bother Working in Us?